 Are you passionate about preventing kidney disease?
 Do you enjoy educating others about the importance of living a healthy lifestyle?
 If so, our Kidney Health Coach program may be for you!

-Kidney Health Coach is the American Kidney Fund’s FREE community health education program.
-The online Kidney Health Coach training course contains the most up-to-date information about preventing, managing, and treating kidney disease, as well as living a healthy lifestyle.
+Kidney Health Coach is the American Kidney Fund's free, community health education program.
+The online Kidney Health Coach training course provides information about preventing, managing and treating kidney disease, as well as living a healthy lifestyle through a series of four modules.

-Kidney Health Coaches have access to newly updated educational resources, incentives for participation, and most importantly, access to support and guidance from dedicated AKF staff members leading the program.
-Coaches can also find support and share their experiences through the connected community of Kidney Health Coaches doing similar work.
+As a Kidney Health Coach, you will have access to the Kidney Health Coach online portal, which includes tools and resources to help you host education sessions.
+You will also receive support and guidance from dedicated AKF staff members leading the program.
+Coaches can find support and share their experiences through the connected community of Kidney Health Coaches doing similar work.

 Who can become a Kidney Health Coach?